98306044/elms/README.txt

-*Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal *Select the ELMS radio bubble and run through the typical Drupal installation *Select the core focus, features and optional packages that you'd like to install with ELMS *You are now running ELMS, enjoy making courses!
+*Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal *Select the ELMS radio bubble and run through the typical Drupal installation *Select the core focus, features and optional packages that you'd like to install with ELMS *You are now running ELMS, enjoy making {what ever your core calls sites}!

 ------------
 TROUBLESHOOTING INSTALLATION / SETUP